matm-git/Reactivate-MO2-modlist/README.md

 Installation instructions
 1) Download all the files here
 2) Create a new mod in your MO2 instance, e.g. '[NoDelete] 0 Autoupdate MO2 Config' and copy all files there.
-Remeber to start the name with [NoDelete] to avoid it being removed with the next update
+Remember to start the name with [NoDelete] to avoid it being removed with the next update
 3) Edit config.json to define which mods should be automatically enabled and disabled

 Modlist update instructions